FAQ (Frequently Asked Questions) about Paint Protection Film.

 Q. Does Paint Protection Film resist yellowing?

 A. Yes, it resists yellowing because the film is constructed of thermoplastic urethane, a tough, conformable material.
 The film contains UV protectants to counteract harmful ultraviolet rays that can cause yellowing.
+We're not saying that the film will not yellow or stain, as there are many factors that could do damage to the film's surface.

 Q. Does Paint Protection Film come in colors?